arvancloud/redins/README.md

 * rr : weighted round robin selection
 * geo_location : nearest geographical location
 * geo_country : match with same country as source ip

+`enable` enable/disable healthcheck for this host:ip

+`uri` uri to use in healthcheck request

+`port` port to use in healthcheck request

+`protocol` protocol to use in healthcheck request, can be http or https

+`up_count` number of successful healthcheck requests to consider an ip valid

+`down_count` number of unsuccessful healthcheck requests to consider an ip invalid

+`timeout` time to wait for a healthcheck response

 ### zone example